The Expository mode stresses the importance of creating an impression of authenticity and having a well-supported argument.

-Unlike the Poetic Mode, the Expository Mode of documentary addresses the viewer directly and does this through the use of titles and/or voice over to add a perspective or argument to what is shown in the film.
+Unlike the Poetic Mode, the Expository Mode of documentary addresses the viewer directly and does this through the use of titles and/or voice-over to add a perspective or argument to what is shown in the film.
 A common feature found in this mode is the “voice of God” commentary (narration without seeing the person in the film).
 The commentary gives an impression of omniscience and therefore causes the audience to associate it with objectivity.
-This mode gives the idea that it is able to judge things in the historical world without actually getting caught up in them; the tone of these documentaries is often authoritative.
+Expository mode gives the idea that it is able to judge things in the historical world without actually getting caught up in them; the tone of these documentaries is often authoritative.

 Ones To Watch